Imagine your child’s TAKHZYRO experience

 TAKHZYRO—An established partner in your child’s HAE journey

-With 12+ years of experience, Takeda is committed to families living with HAE
+With 16+ years of experience, Takeda is committed to families living with HAE

 TAKHZYRO is the #1 prescribed HAE preventive treatment.* Here are a few reasons to consider it as an option for your child:

-3,250+ adolescents and adults have been prescribed TAKHZYRO since 2018
+4000+ adolescents and adults have been prescribed TAKHZYRO since 2018

-Based on third-party US specialty pharmacy data.
+†Based on third-party US specialty pharmacy data.

 Established safety profile in a 52-week study of 21 children with HAE

-Dosing once every 4 weeks for children 2 years of age to less than 6 years or every 2 weeks for children 6 years of age to less than 12 years
+Dosing once every 4 weeks for children 2 years of age to less than 6 years, or every 2 weeks for children 6 years of age to less than 12 years

-See full prescribing information.
+See full Prescribing Information

 Dedicated support from Takeda for patients and their caregivers